brandur/org/drafts/elegant-apis.md

 }
 ```

 Phew!
 We've managed to build out a pretty significant schema already.
-Astute readers may have seen that we've defined a new property for app:
+Astute readers may have notice that along with the new domains resource, we've defined a new property for app:

 ```
 "domains": {